 Easter-Time Ritual

 The burning of Judas is an Easter-time ritual held by Orthodox and Catholic communities.
-Effigies of Judas Iscariot are burned, hanged, flogged or exploded with fireworks.
-Once widely practiced across Europe, now it can be seen only in Greece, Portugal and Spain.
+Effigies of Judas Iscariot are burned, hanged, flogged, or exploded with fireworks.
+Once widely practiced across Europe, it can be seen only in Greece, Portugal and Spain.

 Gringo looking